-3.1 Community, Government Relations and Corporate Social Responsibility

-• Develop a Truth and Reconciliation Action Plan • 2026-2027 Partner with Indigenous community Engage Indigenous stakeholders • Develop and implement a Territory Acknowledgement ٠ 2026 Partner with Indigenous community Engage Indigenous stakeholders Provide training on appropriate use • Design community programs based on consultation with the ٠ 2024-2028 community and representation of diverse groups ٠ Review town policies and procedures related to naming and ٠ 2026-2027 renaming (i.e., Park Naming procedure, Street Names for Public Roads procedure) using an inclusion lens ٠ 2025 • Develop and implement a communications plan ٠ 2024-2028 • Reduce barriers to access programs and services • Develop a policy to address when the town responds publicly ٠ 2024 to IDEA-related issues, events or requests for action • Update the 2018-2023 Multi-Year Accessibility Plan to new ٠ 2024 2024-2029 plan • Develop an IDEA recognition policy to recognize different ٠ 2024 awareness campaigns, important months, etc. with a consistent approach for when to use: Flags Lighting

-- Symbols, signs, banners
+3.1 Community, Government Relations and Corporate Social Responsibility Develop a Truth and Reconciliation Action Plan Review the National Truth and Reconciliation Commission's Call to Actions for municipal governments Partner with Indigenous community Engage Indigenous stakeholders Include training for staff 2026-2027 Develop and implement Review and update Acknowledgement and protocol Partner with Indigenous community Engage Indigenous stakeholders Provide training on appropriate use 2026 Design community programs based on consultation with the community and representation of diverse groups 2024-2028 Review town policies and procedures related to naming and renaming (i.e., Park Naming procedure, Street Names for Public Roads procedure) using an inclusion lens 2026-2027 Develop and implement an external communications plan 2025 2024 Reduce barriers to access programs and services 2024-2028 Develop a policy to address when the town responds publicly to IDEA- related issues, events or requests for action 2024 Update the 2018-2023 Multi-Year Accessibility Plan to new 2024-2029 plan, highlighting advancements and initiatives the town has pursued.
+Report annually 2024 Develop an IDEA recognition policy to recognize different awareness campaigns, important months, etc. with a consistent approach for when to use: • Flags • Lighting • Symbols, signs, banners • Decals 2024

-- \circ Decals

-- Markers on uniforms, such as crests and epaulettes
+Markers on uniforms, such as crests and epaulettes

-Goal 4 - Align and connect our IDEA efforts through communication, learning and measurement
+Goal 4: Align and connect our IDEA efforts through communication, learning and measurement

 Components of the IDEA plan come together in this goal bridging internal and external actions.
 The sentiment of stakeholders are an important factor in measuring IDEA performance, as is a strong communication plan to keep the workforce and community informed.
-Finally, training and development across the organization is provided to strengthen awareness and promote IDEA in the workplace.
+Training and development across the organization is provided to strengthen awareness and promote IDEA in the workplace.
+Finally, annually reporting on progress to implement the plan to include emerging best practices and academic research / perspectives / studies related to IDEA, to ensure the plan and actions are rooted in research and best understanding of modern IDEA principles in recognition that this is a dynamic space.

-4.1 Assessment, measurement and research

-• Measure progress of IDEA multi-year plan through employee • 2026 demographics and sentiments of inclusion • Publish an annual report publicly on implementation and • 2024-2028 progress of IDEA multi-year plan
+4.1 Assessment, Measurement and Research Measure progress of IDEA multi-year plan through employee demographics and sentiments of inclusion 2026 Publish an annual report publicly on implementation and progress of IDEA multi-year plan • As part of annual reporting, include emerging best practices and academic research / perspectives / studies related to IDEA, to ensure the plan and actions are rooted in research and best understanding of modern IDEA principles in recognition that this is a dynamic space 2024-2028

-4.2 IDEA Communications

-• Develop a communication plan to share IDEA objective, mandate, ٠ 2024 goals, definitions and action plan • Implement gender pronouns; continue to promote the principles • Complete; and benefits of using gender pronouns ongoing
+4.2 IDEA Communications Develop an internal communication plan to share IDEA objective, mandate, goals, definitions and action plan 2024 Implement gender pronouns; continue to promote the principles and benefits of using gender pronouns Complete; ongoing

-4.3 IDEA Learning and Development
+4.3 IDEA Learning and Development Through corporate learning and development program, develop tools to create awareness for all staff on IDEA 2024-2025

-٠ Through corporate learning and development program, develop tools to create awareness for all staff on IDEA • 2024-2025 • Evaluate and grow the cultural competence of town staff, elected officials and leadership to support increased • 2026 inclusivity
+4.3 IDEA Learning and Development Evaluate and grow the cultural competence of town staff, elected officials and leadership to support increased inclusivity 2026